microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 `OverlayBaseImage` represents the base image when `overlay` algorithm is used.

 ### EnableGrubMkconfig
 EnableGrubMkconfig is a optional boolean that controls whether the image uses grub2-mkconfig to generate the boot configuration (/boot/grub2/grub.cfg) or not.
 If EnableGrubMkconfig is specified, only valid values are `true` and `false`.
-Default is `false`.
+Default is `true`.

 ### PackageLists